mildredfakoya/dgmds-14/README.md

 d.
 Mildred Fakoya: Data Analysis
 e.
 Mildred Fakoya: Results and Report

-3. Goal of the Project:  Measuring and analyzing fine motor skills to detect motor skill developmental delay in children with Autism spectrum Disorder.
+3. Goal of the Project:  Measuring and processing motor skills to detect motor skill developmental delay in children with Autism spectrum Disorder.

 4. Software and Developing tools: Sensor Tile, Unicleo-GUI and Python.